wp-plugins/wp-customer-reviews/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.6 =
-1.0.4 adds many more features, optimizations, and bug fixes.
-It is recommended to upgrade.
+1.0.6 Fixes some major bugs and compatibility issues.
+It is highly recommended to upgrade.